smit-s/task-manager/README.md

 # Steps to run the project
-See that latest version of nodejs is installed.
+See that latest version of nodejs,reat,react-dom is installed.

 1. Download the files.
 2. Open terminal and set path to this this directory.